Linking good research, effective practice, and sound policy to foster durable peace

 - Convening with stakeholders for analysis, synthesis, and reflective learning

 - Amplifying, scaling, and/or extending successful interventions to new settings

-- Reporting findings to our stakeholders
+- Reporting findings to communities, partners and stakeholders

 - Publishing findings in peer-reviewed scholarly outlets

 We are constantly growing.
 As our projects and our team continue to expand and develop our skillsets, so too does our ability to engage in effective research, analysis, and peacebuilding.
 If you are a researcher or an academic interested in the work we’re doing or have ideas for how we can partner on a new project, we’d love to hear from you and explore opportunities for collaboration.